menems/evaluation-java/README.md

 ### Pick a single favorite

-You should get a single movies `GET http://localhost:8080/favorite/ID_OF_MOVIE`
+You should get a single movie `GET http://localhost:8080/favorite/ID_OF_MOVIE`

 ### Remove a single favorite